naihloan/ramoneando/flow.md

 [///]: # "A main concern underlying this project is that...
 In day-to-day life there is a prevalent automatism and standarization of ways of using transport, working and percieving the body and the city in general. "

+# 3. Conceptual approach: body, affect, materiality

+### AFFECT

+- ParrAdrian.2010.The Deleuze Dictionary-Edinburgh University Press.337

+> _In accounting for experience in a non-interpretive manner, Deleuze’s conception of affect exposed the limits of semiotics that tends to structure emotional responses to aesthetic and physical experiences.
+Undeniably a romantic concept within his discussion of the regulation and production of desire and energy within a social field, Deleuze’s writings of affect and affection nevertheless enable a material, and therefore political critique of capital and its operations.
+Within a Deleuzian framework, affect operates as a dynamic of desire within any assemblage to manipulate meaning and relations, inform and fabricate desire, and generate intensity – yielding different affects in any given situation or event.
+Perception is a non- passive continual moulding, driven and given by affect. [...] this end, affect describes the forces behind all forms of social production in the contemporary world, and these affective forces’ ethical, ontological, cognitive, and physiological powers.
+In Deleuze’s singular and collabora- tive work with Guattari, affective forces are depicted as reactive or active (following Nietzsche), tacit or performed.
+As Deleuze portrays it, affective power can be utilised to enable ability, authority, control and creativity.
+Embrace me._ 13 (22)

+- BraidottiRosi.2006.Transpositions: On Nomadic Ethics.Polity.315

+> _Affectivity is understood as intrinsically positive: it is the force that aims at fulfilling the subject's capacity for interaction and freedom.
+It is Spinoza's conatus, or the notion of potentia as the affirmative aspect of power.
+It is joyful and pleasure-prone and it is immanent in that it coin- cides with the terms and modes of its expression.
+This means concretely that ethical behaviour confirms, facilitates and enhances the subject's potentia, as the capacity to express his or her freedom.
+The positivity of this desire to express one's innermost and constitutive freedom can be termed as conatus, potentia or becoming._ 148

+- BraidottiRosi.2006.Metamorfosis: hacia una teoría materialista del devenir.Ediciones AKAL.345

+> _El desdibujamiento de estas divisiones categóricas entre el yo y los otros crea una especie de heteroglosia de las especies, una hibridación colosal.
+La tecnologia está en el corazón de este proceso que combina monstruos, insectos y máquinas en un acerca- rniento poderosamente poshumano a lo que solíamos 11amar «cl cuerpo»._ 263 (258)

+- RoseNikolas.2007.The Politics of Life Itself: Biomedicine, Power, and Subjectivity in the Twenty-First Century

+> _The psy discourses that took shape across the twentieth century brought into existence a whole new way of relating to ourselves—in terms of neuroses, trauma, unconscious desires, repression, and, of course, the theme of the centrality of sexuality to our psychic life.
+To say we have become “neurochemical selves” is not to say that this way of relating to ourselves has now displaced or replaced all others: different practices and locales embody and enjoin different senses of selfhood, and the idea that each culture or historical period is characterized by a single way of under- standing and relating to ourselves is clearly mistaken.51 But I suggest that a neurochemical sense of ourselves is increasingly being layered onto other, older senses of the self,_ 222 (239)

+- ColmanFelicity.2009.Film, Theory, and Philosophy: The Key Thinkers.415 >> Genosko

+> _Marginal is distinguished from minor in Guattaris thought inasmuch as a minority (for example, first-wave gay rights activists in the US) refuse their mar- ginality because it is tied to repressive recentrings on normative models of sexuality and lifestyle (Guattari 1977a: 185-6; 1978: 57).
+The transition from margin to minor_

+> _For Guattari, cinema is a minor art that "perhaps serves the people who constitute a minority, and this is not at all pejorative.
+A major art is at the service of power ...
+A minor cinema for minorities ... and for the rest of us, too, since all of us participate in these minorities in one way or another" (Guattari 1996b: 180)._

+### BODY

+- Grosz?

+### MATERIALITY

+- Latham-etal.2004.Moving cities: Rethinking the materialities of urban geographies.26

+> _To speak of the material is, therefore, to have already invoked the excessive potential of the immaterial.
+Or, as Guattari (1995: 103) puts it, 'there is no effort bearing on material forms that does not bring forth immaterial entities'._ 705 (7)

+- BIJKER en JasanoffMarklePetersonPinch (Eds.).2001.Handbook of Science and Technology Studies-SAGE Publications.849

+- DomenechTirado(comps.).1998.Sociologia Simétrica.Book-CallonLawLatour.307

+- MichaelMike.2000.Reconnecting Culture, Technology and Nature_ From Society to Heterogeneity-Routledge

+- Kärrholm, Mattias.2007.The Materiality of Territorial Production - A Conceptual Discussion of Territoriality, Materiality and the Everyday Life of Public Space.32

+- Schmidgen.2013.The materiality of things...
+Bruno Latour, Charles Péguy and the history of science.DurkheimBergsonDeleuze.27

+> _On the feet of humans, as components in boot–human co(a)gents, walking
+boots have a culturally and technologically mediated ‘tendency’ to congregate.
+With almost every community of souls, there is a collective of soles._ 52 (58)

 ___

 # Bibliography